AlyceOsbourne/obsidian-soundboard/README.md

 - `name`: The name of the sound clip (required).
 - `url`: The URL of the sound clip (required).
 - `image`: An optional URL to an image to display alongside the sound.
+- `loop`: Optionally set the clip to loop (true/false).
+- `volume`: Set the volume level as a percentage (defaults to 100% if not specified).

-The URL supports MP3 files, radio streams etc.
+The URL supports MP3 files, radio streams, etc. This feature is particularly useful for TTRPG lovers who wish to enhance their gaming sessions with thematic sounds and music.

 ## Contributing